Children are a blessing!

 - A smile can be infectious and usually solicits a favorable response from others

-- Learning is an ongoing and daily process as long as you keep asking questions and don’t pretend to know things you don’t
+- Learning is an ongoing and daily process if you keep asking questions and don’t pretend to know things you don’t

-- Life is full of endless possibilities as long as you don’t box yourself in with self-limiting beliefs
+- Life is full of endless possibilities if you don’t box yourself in with self-limiting beliefs

 - It’s important to make fun a part of every day; don’t take yourself so seriously that you can’t be silly sometimes